 - The system size is capped at a given kWp AC rating, and an export limitation is required.
 Sometimes a small fee is charged for a witness test, where your provider ensures a limitation has been put in place.

-- Your supply size needs to be upgraded from a single phase to a three phase system in order to go ahead with your solar panel installation.
+- Your supply size needs to be upgraded from a single-phase to a three-phase system in order to go ahead with your solar panel installation.
 This additional charge can be pricey depending on the site.

-In the event that the DNO declines your application to connect, it could be necessary to install an export power management system to limit the electricity from the PV system to the grid.
+If the DNO declines your application to connect, it could be necessary to install an export power management system to limit the electricity from the PV system to the grid.

 How Much Does A DNO Application Cost?